Beautiful Dyed Easter Eggs

 Two-tone Easter eggs

-- Rubber band – Wrap each egg with a rubber band before you drop them into the food color.
+- Rubber band – Wrap each egg with a rubber band before you drop it into the food color.
 Once dried, take the rubber band out.

 - Two colors – Dye the eggs with the classic method and leave them to dry.
 Then, wrap a rubber band around each and drop it into the second color.
 Remove the rubber band to reveal the first color.